Fun Things to Do in Kansas City For Adults

 Hours:Sunday 10:30am-9:00pm, Tuesday-Thursday 10:30am-9:30pm, Friday & Saturday 10:30am-10:00pm, Closed Mondays

 Located in the heart of downtown Kansas City, Kansas, El Camino Real offers fresh Mexican fare for extremely affordable prices.
 This hole-in-the-wall restaurant has many menu items to choose from but what we found notable was their street tacos.

-Each corn tortilla is freshly pressed, placed on the grilled, and cooked to perfection before being served with a variety of meats such as steak, pork, chicken, fish.
+Each corn tortilla is freshly pressed, placed on the grill, and cooked to perfection before being served with a variety of meats such as steak, pork, chicken, and fish.
 All side items are brought to the table to dress up your tacos with their signature spicy salsa, onion, cilantro, and/or lime wedges.

 While we were dining at El Camino Real nearly every table was full!
 We had a chance to talk with a couple that was sitting close to us and they told us that they drive 30 minutes every Sunday to enjoy a meal at El Camino Real and we can see why.
 You may find us driving back for more every weekend alongside them!
 Needless to say, these tacos are exceptionally tasty.

 If you are looking for a no-frills place to stay that is located within minutes of Kansas City attractions, shopping, and dining, The Comfort Suites at the Speedway is in a great location!